pkoutsouvelis/nifti-finder/README.md

     print(path)
 ```

-#### Materializing Results
+### Materialize results
-Both `NiftiExplorer` and `AllPurposeExplorer` provide convenience methods to turn the streaming output of scan() into concrete Python data structures.
+Both `NeuroExplorer` and `AllPurposeExplorer` provide convenience methods to turn the streaming output of scan() into concrete Python data structures.

 This is useful when you want:
 - A list of paths (with optional sorting, deduplication, or limiting)